 The single most important reason these cacti are not a popular trip drug by themselves is that mescaline can vary significantly from one cactus to another.
 This depends, among other things, on the species, the age, and the place of growth of the cactus, which makes accurate dosing a challenge.

-One “risk” to look out for is that various smartshop or online shops offer cacti that barely or do not contain any mescaline.
-Therefore, we advise buying your San Pedro cactus with a specialist.
+One “risk” to look out for is that various smartshop or online shops offer cacti that barely or don’t contain mescaline.
+Therefore, we advise buying your San Pedro cactus from a specialist.
 Our partner shop, Microdose.nl, is a verified seller of mescaline-containing cacti.

 How to prepare your dose for microdosing with San Pedro

 Each cactus has a different mescaline content.
-If you are going to microdose with San Pedro and want to take the risk of processing it, it is advisable to start with a number of cacti at the same time.
+If you are going to microdose with San Pedro and want to take the risk of processing it, it’s advisable to start with a number of cacti at the same time.
 This way, you can mix them all and ensure that you won’t have to look for the right dose every time you prepare a new cactus.
-A microdose of dried San Pedro cactus is between 1.0 and 2.0 grams.
+An average microdose of dried San Pedro cactus is between 1.0 and 2.0 grams.

 What you need: